 · The inclusion of a maximum of 4 high-quality tables and 4 colored figures to summarize critical points is highly desirable.

-· Review articles must be accompanied by a title page and a summary.
+· Review articles must be accompanied by a title page.

 This section consists of invited brief editorial comments on articles published in the Majmaah Journal of Health Science